emart149/CMPM-121-F25-D3/PLAN.md

 ### D3.c STEPS

-- [X]Implement Memento Pattern so that cells remember their state when re-appearing on screen -[]create memento object within each cache object that can essentially turn on/off necessary caches and restore to specific state if it has been altered
+- [X]Implement Memento Pattern so that cells remember their state when re-appearing on screen -[X]create memento object within each cache object that can essentially turn on/off necessary caches and restore to specific state if it has been altered
-  -[]memento capabilities:
+  -[X]memento capabilities:
-  -[] save/restore pointValue
+  -[X] save/restore pointValue
-  -[] save/restore sprite
+  -[X] save/restore sprite
-  -[] save/restore rectangle bounds
+  -[X] save/restore rectangle bounds
   - [X]Implement Flyweight patten to only remember states for cells that have been altered
     - [X]create function that sets pointValue for cache object
     - [x] if cell has been modified, store most recent value in map